Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation: Experiments

 \paragraph*{\texttt{PullTissue}} A tissue pack is placed randomly, and the robot must grasp and fully extract a single tissue.
 Standard tactile sensors struggle to detect contact with thin, soft paper, making the visual modality of \ac{sts} crucial for this task.

 \paragraph*{\texttt{SortBolt}} One of three M12×25 bolts is placed between fingertips.
 The robot must grasp the bolt and place it in the corresponding bowl.
-Bolts vary in head shape (button head for A, socket head for B and C) and color (black for A and C, silver for B).
+Bolts vary in head shape (A: button head; B, C: socket head) and color (A, C: black; B: silver).
 The global wrist-camera view cannot distinguish these small bolts, while traditional tactile sensing cannot separate geometrically identical but differently colored bolts. \GodDamnSensorName{} allows for distinguishing both color and shape through \ac{sts} perception.

-\paragraph*{\texttt{HangScissors}} The scissors are placed between the fingertips; the robot must grasp and hang them on a hook.
-This task, borrowed from Liu \etal~\cite{liu2025vitamin} to benchmark \ac{vbts}-based \ac{umi} systems, requires tactile feedback to distinguish successful hanging (triggering gripper release) from missed attempts (triggering retry).
+\paragraph*{\texttt{HangScissors}} The scissors are placed between the fingertips; the robot must grasp and hang them on a hook~\cite{liu2025vitamin}.
+This requires tactile feedback to distinguish successful hanging (triggers gripper release) from missed attempts (triggers retry).

-\paragraph*{\texttt{InsertCap}} A bottle cap is placed on a bottle.
-The robot must grasp the cap and insert it onto a white mount, which requires millimeter-level precision alignment.
-Although insertion tasks are typically based on tactile signals~\cite{xu2023efficient,chen2024general}, \GodDamnSensorName{} enables direct visual servoing for the alignment of the cap.
-When the view is occluded (\eg, due to biased grasping), tactile signals from marker displacement provide robust fallback guidance.
+\paragraph*{\texttt{InsertCap}} The robot must grasp a bottle cap and insert it onto a mount, which requires millimeter-level precision alignment.
+Although insertion tasks are typically based on tactile signals~\cite{xu2023efficient,chen2024general}, \GodDamnSensorName{} enables direct visual servoing for the cap-mount alignment.